flavioespinoza/Angular-React-Redux/README.md

 ```

-Open new and terminal type
+Open a terminal and type in
 ```code

 $ node server/bitgo-server

 ```

-Open different terminal and type
+Open a different terminal and type in
 ```code

 $ npm start